AxisVM/pyaxisvm/README.md

 areas = [axmodel.Surfaces.Item[i+1].Area for i in range(axmodel.Surfaces.Count)]
 ```

-With **PyAxisVM**, evaluation of single entity properties over collections is as easy as
+With **PyAxisVM**, evaluation of single item properties over collections is as easy as

 ```python
 areas = [s.Area for s in axmodel.Surfaces]